 When the cold wind whips, classic comfort meals like Shepherd’s Pie (made with ground lamb) or cottage pie (the same as shepherd’s pie but with ground beef) are a necessity.

-Skipping the meat should never mean skipping that satisfaction, which is why all of the vegetarian recipes you’ll find here don’t just fill you up—they hit the spot.
+All of the vegetarian dinner recipes you’ll find here don’t just fill you up—they hit the spot!

 When you are creating vegetarian versions of traditional meat-and-potato dishes like shepherd’s pie, one of the best ingredient swaps is mushrooms (just like you’ll see in this mushroom Vegetarian Pot Pie).

-Mushrooms hearty and boast an intense savoriness called umami that provides complexity.
+Mushrooms are hearty and boast an intense savoriness called umami that provides complexity.

 Put another way, umami means this mushroom shepherd’s pie tastes like much more than a big pile of vegetables.